becem-gharbi/nuxt-auth/docs/configuration/tokens.md

 ### **Recommendation**

-While you can set the values above directly in the `nuxt.config` file, it is advisable to store sensitive information such as `jwtSecret` in environment variables.
+While you can set the values above directly in the `nuxt.config` file, it is mandatory to store sensitive information such as `jwtSecret` in environment variables.
 This practice ensures that your secrets remain secure and are not exposed to the public.
-It also allows you to easily manage different configurations across different environments.

 > You can use the command below to generate a secure secret for your JWT tokens.